Spomky-Labs/pki-framework/SECURITY.md

 ## Reporting a Vulnerability

 If you think you have found a security issue, DO NOT open an issue.
-You MUST email your issue: contact at spomky-labs.com.
+You MUST email your issue: security AT spomky-labs.com.